 above colored "Overview of Mojave Road Area

 index of numerous historical points of interest you'll find along the

 find interesting and helpful.

-Kelbaker Road (south of Baker).
+Kelbaker Road (near the Old Dad Mountains south of Baker).
 This part of the

-Mojave Road mostly follows the Mojave River, passes through Afton
+Mojave Road mostly follows the Mojave River, passing through Afton

 Canyon, traverses Soda Lake and passes Seventeen Mile Point near